CookedGoose/gooseboard/README.md

 Gooseboard
 ==========
-Produced by Hubert Puszklewicz, Lawrence Lim, and Thomas Hlebowicz Groundbreaking software to communicate with friends via expressive drawings.
+Produced by Hubert Puszklewicz, Lawrence Lim, and Thomas Hlebowicz.

+Groundbreaking software to communicate with friends via expressive drawings.
 Our tool creates opportunites for collaboration on projects, help in tutoring situations, and having fun with friends.
 Each user has a designated log-in which is used to facilitate